choomegan/WhisperLiveKit/README_custom.md

 docker compose up
 ```

-If you want to change the configurations (e.g. change whisper size, enable vac), edit the `command` in docker-compose.yaml to specify the config.
+If you want to change the configurations (e.g. change whisper size, enable vac, enable diarization), edit the `command` in docker-compose.yaml to specify the config.

+For diarization we are using pyannote models, follow instructions in README.md to accept the the user conditions on huggingface.
+Create file `hf_token.txt` and place hugginface token there.
+It will be read as a ENV variable during `docker compose up`.

 ## Testing
 There is a testing script available under `/test`, which creates a websocket client and mocks a stream, without the need to record audio through the microphone in the frontend.